learn-co-curriculum/phase-1-method-types/README.md

 square.area; // => 100
 ```

-At the moment, although `area` looks and behaves like a property, we can't
+Although `area` looks and behaves like a property, we can't _assign_ it a new
-assign it a new value like a real property.
-Using `get` to create a
-pseudo-prototype is only half the story, since it is only used for retrieving
-data from an instance.

-To change data, we have `set`.

-To make `area` fully act like a real property, we can create both `get` and
+value.
+To make `area` fully act like a real property, we can create both `get`
-`set` methods for it:
+and `set` methods for it:

 ```js
 class Square {